mehicdado/exercism.io/README.md

 # exercism.io
-Solutions of exercises from exercism.io
+Solutions of exercises from exercism.io.
-For now only go lang track is available
+For now only go lang track is available.